 Conclusion

-It's possible to apply for a passport without birth certificate.
+It's possible to apply for a passport without a birth certificate.
 The key is to ensure you have alternative documents that prove your identity and nationality.
 The government has made this process more flexible, so you can confidently pursue your passport even if your birth certificate is nowhere to be found.
 Just follow the steps mentioned above, and you'll be on your way to international adventures!
 And don't forget to consider travel insurance to protect yourself during your travels.